-Mary Cremin is a curator, writer and art historian based in Dublin.
+Mary Cremin is a curator, writer and art historian.
 She holds a degree in Art History and Geography from University College Cork and graduated with a Masters in Visual Art Practices from the Institute of Art, Design and Technology, Dublin.

-She is currently the Director, Void Gallery, Derry and is the Commissioner and Curator of the Irish Pavilion at the Venice Biennale, 2019 with artist Eva Rothschild.
+She is the Director, Void Gallery, Derry, where she commissioned the Turner Prize winning film The Long Note by artist Helen Cammock in 2019.
+She was the Commissioner and Curator of the Irish Pavilion at the Venice Biennale, 2019 with artist Eva Rothschild.
 Prior to this she was the Programme Curator of Temple Bar Gallery + Studios and the Artistic Director of The Treeline Project with Oonagh Young.
-As part of Galway 2020, European Capital of Culture, she is the Visual Arts Programmer and is the curatorial consultant of Dublin City University Art Collection.
-She is a member of International Association of Curators of Contemporary Art.

 In 2015, she was Curator of TULCA Festival of Visual Art, Seachange, which included over 30 national and international artists.
 She has delivered large scale exhibitions and commissions such as Magnetism, Hazelwood Estate, Sligo, (2015), Richard Mosse, The Enclave, Irish Pavilion, Venice Biennale, (2013).